 Dr. Musimbi Kanyoro

 Dr. Musimbi Kanyoro is a social activist and theologian who is globally recognized for her leadership of organizations and initiatives that advance human rights, and philanthropy for women and girls.
-She is currently President and CEO of Global Fund for Women, one of the world’s leading publicly-supported foundations for gender equality.
+She was President and CEO of Global Fund for Women from 2011 to 2019, one of the world’s leading publicly-supported foundations for gender equality.